Tree and plant descriptions

 - Schizophragma hydrangeoidesPlant advice from The Morton Arboretum: Japanese hydrangea-vine is an excellent vine for wood or stone fences, walls, and arbors.
 It attaches to hard surfaces by root-like holdfasts.
 Cinnamon-brown bark and large, white lace cap flowers in late June add to the beauty of this climbing vine.

-- Kerria japonicaPlant advice from The Morton Arboretum: Japanese kerria is a lovely 4 to 6 feet high shrub with upright to finely textured arching stems.
+- Kerria japonicaPlant advice from The Morton Arboretum: Japanese kerria is a lovely 4 to 6 foot high shrub with upright to finely textured arching stems.
 Plants are especially attractive when abundant bright yellow flowers open in the spring.
 The bright green, arched stems add winter interest in a naturalized garden and makes an excellent choice for perennial shade borders.

 - Spiraea japonica (syn. spiraea x bumalda)Plant advice from The Morton Arboretum: A favorite of many gardeners, spirea has a wide range of sizes and cultivars.
 The dense, compact habit, large clusters of late spring and summer flowers in pink or white, and the excellent fall color provide many seasons of care-free enjoyment in the landscape.